truenas/documentation/content/en/hub/sharing/S3 object store/_index.md

 host_base = 192.168.123.207
 host_bucket = %(bucket)s.192.168.123.207

-Poll the buckets using s3cmd ls.
+Poll the buckets using `s3cmd ls`.
 The buckets created with the Minio Browser should be visible.

 For more information on using Minio with s3cmd, see: https://docs.minio.io/docs/s3cmd-with-minio.html https://s3tools.org/s3cmd